Our Barrel Aged Beer Beginnings

 What’s next?

 The question’s quite different now.
-Two barrels has turned into 50 states.
+Two barrels has turned into more than 2,000.

 Jeff’s certainly baffled by it.